ibm-cloud-docs/vmwaresolutions/archiref/solution/design_commonservice.md

 If you choose the option with two highly available MSAD servers, you're responsible to provide Microsoft licensing and activation.
 {: note}

 Active Directory serves to authenticate accesses to manage the VMware® instance only and not to house users of the workloads in the deployed instances.
 The forest root domain name of the Active Directory server equals to the Domain Name Services (DNS) domain name that you specify.
-This domain name is specified only for the primary vCenter Server instance if multiple instances are linked.
+This domain name is specified only for the primary {{site.data.keyword.vcf-auto}} instance if multiple instances are linked.
 For linked instances, each instance contains an Active Directory server that sits in the forest root replica ring.
 The DNS zone files are also replicated on the Active Directory servers.

 ### vSphere Single Sign On (SSO) domain
 {: #design_commonservice-vsphere-sso}

 The vSphere Single Sign On (SSO) domain is used as the initial authentication mechanism for a single instance or multiple linked instances.
 The SSO domain also serves to connect a VMware instance or multiple linked instances to the MSAD server.
 The following SSO configuration is applied:
 * The SSO domain of `vsphere.local` is always used.
-* For VMware instances that are tied to an existing instance, the integrated PSC is joined to the existing instance’s SSO domain.
+* For VMware instances that are tied to an existing instance, the vCenter Server appliance is joined to the existing instance’s SSO domain.
 * The SSO site name is the root domain that was chosen when you deployed your instance.

 ### Integration with existing forest